jamii/jamii.github.com/_drafts/relational-ui.markdown

 Moving data back and forth between the first two layers is painful because of the [object-relational mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
 Developers typically try to solve this by [hiding](https://en.wikipedia.org/wiki/Object-relational_mapping) or [getting rid off](https://en.wikipedia.org/wiki/NoSQL) relations.

-Relational data models have a lot of great qualities so it's interesting to try getting rid off the objects instead, by making a datastore query language that can comfortably express the application logic.
+But relational data models have a lot of great qualities, so it's interesting to try getting rid off the objects instead by making a datastore query language that can comfortably express the application logic.

-But that still leaves us with another data model mismatch here between the relational model in the application logic and the tree model that almost every GUI uses.
+But that still leaves us with another data model mismatch - between the relational model in the application logic and the tree model that almost every GUI uses.

 ```
 datastore + application logic (relations) <-> GUI (trees)